devtoguk/milestone-3-THINGS-TO-DO/README.md

 Desktops, tablets and mobiles all display the login/register forms the same or slightly differently due to the screen width available.

-Note: If a user is already logged-in the 'Login/Register' is replaced by a profile icon with a drop-down menu.
+Note: If a user is already logged-in the 'Login/Register' menu option is replaced by a profile icon with a drop-down menu.

 [Profile icon menu](#)